motorcycle tours cambodia & LAOS

 For the more experienced riders today we have the option of some technical off-road riding on the ‘King’s Highway’, which offers an exciting mix of open sandy trails and tighter single track trails up into the hills.

-For the less experienced riders, we take a gentler but equally enjoyable route, sticking to the blacktop as we cruise the winding roads up into the mountains.
+For the less experienced riders, we take a gentler but equally enjoyable route, sticking to the blacktop as we cruise the winding roads up into the mountains where we will stop for lunch.

 Whichever you choose, the views here are stunning – you might even catch the monkeys swinging through the trees alongside the trails and roads.